-In the first post of this series, I talked about the mechanics and pacing of where to break between paragraphs, scenes, and chapters.
+In the first part of this series, I talked about the mechanics and pacing of where to break between paragraphs, scenes, and chapters.
 But “you have to start a new one under these conditions” and “merits and demerits of short vs. long” doesn’t get you very far; there are still enormous aesthetic decisions involved in where you choose to place your breaks.

 (This is where I start flailing vaguely in the direction of articulating things I know, but have never tried to explain.)